rfabre/uno/doc/articles/getting-started/wizard/extensions.md

     Dependency Injection (DI) is an Inversion of Control (IoC) technique which enables consuming classes not to worry about the management or creation of their dependencies, and instead rely on a central service to provide it when needed, based how the provider was configured.
     Uno Platform brings the power of [Microsoft Extensions Dependency Injection](https://learn.microsoft.com/en-us/dotnet/core/extensions/dependency-injection) to all OSs Uno Platform targets, and adds its additional functionality via its Uno.Extensions.DependencyInjection library, which you can learn more about [here](xref:Overview.DependencyInjection).

+    > [!NOTE]
+    > Some other features (e.g. Configuration, Http, Authentication as well as others) depend on DI and will be disabled if DI is not enabled.

   - **Configuration**
     This extension provides a way to load application configuration data from and to various sources using the [Options Pattern](https://learn.microsoft.com/en-us/dotnet/core/extensions/options).
     Refer to the [Uno Configuration](xref:Overview.Configuration) documentation for more information.